ViewComponent/view_component/README.md

 #### Standards

-Views often fail the basic standards of code quality we expect out of our Ruby classes: long methods, deep conditional nesting, and mystery guests abound.
+Views often fail the basic standards of code quality expected out of Ruby classes: long methods, deep conditional nesting, and mystery guests abound.

 ### What are the benefits?

 #### Testing

 `ViewComponent`s can be unit-tested.
-In theGitHub codebase, our component unit tests run in around 25 milliseconds, compared to around six seconds for integration tests.
+In the GitHub codebase, our component unit tests run in around 25 milliseconds, compared to about six seconds for integration tests.

 #### Code Coverage

-`ViewComponent` is at least partially compatible with code coverage tools.
-We’ve seen some success with SimpleCov.
+`ViewComponent` is at least partially compatible with code coverage tools, such as SimpleCov.

 #### Data flow

-By clearly defining the context necessary to render a component, we’ve found them to be easier to reuse than partials.
+By clearly defining the context necessary to render a component, they're easier to reuse than partials.

 ### When should I use components?